Tautological systems, homogeneous spaces and the holonomic rank problem: Introduction

-The purpose of this paper is to investigate differential systems that one can naturally associate to group actions on smooth algebraic varieties, and more specifically to representations of algebraic groups.
-A well-known and widely studied case is when the group is an algebraic torus, in which case the corresponding $\cD$-modules are known as GKZ-systems (see, e.g., \cite{GKZReview} for an overview on the algebraic aspects of this theory).
-Consider now the following data: a complex algebraic group acting linearly on a finite-dimensional vector space, an invariant subvariety of this space, and a homomorphism from the Lie algebra of the group into the complex numbers.
-To this situation is naturally attached a \emph{tautological system}, which is an equivariant $\mathscr{D}$-module on the dual vector space.
-This construction seems to go back to \cite[Section 4.]{Hot98}, but has been considered more recently in a series of papers by Bloch, Huang, Lian, Song, Yau and Zhu (\cite{TautPeriod1, Bloch_HolRankProb, TautPeriod2, HuangLianZhu}).
-One of their main motivations comes from mirror symmetry, understood in the classical sense of recovering enumerative geometry information (i.e., quantum cohomology) of certain symplectic varieties by period integral computations of their mirror families (or oscillating integrals in the non-Calabi--Yau case).
-While the case of complete intersections inside toric varieties can be considered as settled (at least under sufficient positivity assumptions, cf.\ \cite{Giv7, Iritani, RS12} and the respective bibliography trees), it is a longstanding and challenging problem to establish mirror symmetry, expressed as an equivalence of $\mathscr{D}$-modules (possibly with additional structures, such as Hodge modules or irregular variants of them) for non-toric varieties.
-An important class of examples arise from homogeneous spaces; for a partial list of known results on mirror symmetry in that context see \cite{Rietsch, Marsh-Rietsch, Lam-Templier}.
-A common feature of these papers is that the mirror of a Fano manifold which is a homogeneous space for some group $G^\vee$ consists of a Landau--Ginzburg potential, constructed via Lie theoretic methods from the Langlands dual group $G$ of $G^\vee$.
-When restricted to a torus inside $G$, such a potential function can be expressed as a Laurent polynomial.
-Describing, and then studying, an appropriate partial compactification of this mirror Laurent polynomial is a major and central problem in the area; the toric situation is considered for example in \cite{RS12} and, from a very different point of view, in \cite{Siebert-TropLG}.
+One of the main motivations for studying tautological systems arises in mirror symmetry, understood in the classical sense of recovering enumerative geometry information (i.e., quantum cohomology) of certain symplectic varieties by period integral computations of their mirror families (or oscillating integrals in the non-Calabi--Yau case).
+Aided by the high level of sophistication reached in the theory of GKZ-systems, the investigation of mirror symmetry for complete intersections inside toric varieties has been very successful and can be considered as settled (at least under sufficient positivity assumptions, cf.\ \cite{Giv7, Iritani, RS12} and the respective bibliography trees).
+It is, however, a longstanding and challenging problem to establish mirror symmetry, expressed as an equivalence of $\mathscr{D}$-modules (possibly with additional structures, such as Hodge modules or irregular variants of them) for non-toric varieties.
+Our present work is a contribution to the fundamental properties of tautological systems in the more general setup, with a view towards applications to mirror symmetry.